 Here’s a quick 1-minute video that I think gives a really good demonstration of how pyramid schemes work (and why they’re so dangerous):

-Programs like Fearless Momma and Your Dream Websites are perfect examples of this – training products where the only way members can make money is by promoting the product itself to others.
+Programs like Fearless Momma, Forsage, Profits Passport and Instant Postcard Wealth are perfect textbook examples of this – so-called ‘training products’ where the only way members can make money is by promoting the product itself to others.
 These kinds of pyramid schemes are easy to spot.

 Then there are those pyramid schemes that try and disguise themselves as multi-level-marketing companies (MLMs)…

-Network marketing companies like Amway and Herbalife have recently been accused of being a pyramid scheme because they place more emphasis on earning money by recruiting other ‘independent business owners’ into the company, rather than actually selling products.
+Network marketing companies like Sisel, Nikken, Total Life Changes and Herbalife have been accused of being a pyramid scheme because they place more emphasis on earning money through recruitment rather than actually selling products.

 I absolutely despise pyramid schemes, for both ethical and practical reasons…

-As a pyramid grows there comes a point when it becomes so big that the vast majority of people at the bottom are left struggling to recruit and struggling to sell products.
+As a pyramid grows there always comes a point when it becomes so big that the vast majority of people at the bottom are left struggling to recruit.

 No matter how much hype you build up around a scheme, the fact remains there are a limited number of people you can recruit so it’s just a matter of time until the pyramid finally collapses.

-Are they a money-making program where you can only earn an income by selling others on the WA membership or are they an MLM in disguise?
+Are they a money-making program where you can only earn by selling others on the WA membership or are they an MLM in disguise?